eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
 This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
 A simple fix is often the provide dedicate left turn lanes.

+The detector names take the form `TLSID_PROGRAMID_EDGEINDEX.LANEINDEX` where

+- **TLSID** is the id of the tlLogic element
+- **PROGRAMID** is the value attribute 'programID'
+- **EDGEINDEX** is a running index that starts at 0 for edge that approaches tls linkIndex 0 (typically the northern approach)
+- **LANEINDEX** is a running index for the current edge that starts at the first vehicular lane (sidewalks do not count)

 !!! note
     Sumo will issue a warning of the form "... has no controlling detector" if a phase or link index does not have usable detectors.

 ### Example